Kozea/WeasyPrint/docs/install.rst

 .. [#] Without it, PNG and SVG are the only supported image format:
        JPEG, GIF and others are not available.

-.. [#] Passing the ``--system-site-packages`` option to virtualenv
-       allows the environment to use the system packages for lxml, but this is not necessary if you install them with pip.

 Linux
 -----

-Pango, GdkPixbuf, and cairo can not be installed with pip and need to be installed from your platform’s packages. lxml and CFFI can, but you’d still need their own dependencies.
+Pango, GdkPixbuf, and cairo can not be installed with pip and need to be installed from your platform’s packages.
+CFFI can, but you’d still need their own dependencies.
-This section lists system packages for lxml and CFFI when available, the dependencies otherwise. lxml needs *libxml2* and *libxslt*, CFFI needs *libffi*.
+This section lists system packages for CFFI when available, the dependencies otherwise.
-On Debian, the package names with development files are ``libxml2-dev``, ``libxslt1-dev`` and ``libffi-dev``.
+CFFI needs *libffi* with development files.
+On Debian, the package is called ``libffi-dev``.

 You should use Python 3 instead of Python 2.
 Seriously.